What was the Trojan War? Was it real?

 Source: https://pixabay.com/photos/greek-writing-engraving-stele-1368146/

-There are many important characters in the Trojan War story.
-Here is a list of the most important:
+There are many characters involved in the broader Trojan War story and it is often hard to keep track of them all.

-As a baby, his mother had dipped him in the mythical river Styx, which made his body immortal except for his heel, which didn't enter the river's water, as this was where his mother held him.
+As a baby, his mother had dipped him in the mythical river Styx, which made his body invulnerable to harm except for his heel, which didn't enter the river's water, as this was where his mother held him.

-This why we still use the phrase 'Achilles' heel' to describe a person's weak spot.
+This is why we still use the phrase 'Achilles' heel' to describe a person's weak spot.

 Hector was a brave and noble fighter, but he was no match for Achilles.